fiuacm/React-Todo-Setup/README.md

         $ cd React-ToDo
         $ npm install
         $ gulp
     2. Start Coding!
-A server should be live at `localhost:3000` with a `Hello, World!` message
+A server should be live at `localhost:3000` with a `Hello, World!` message (Make sure you can see this message otherwise something has gone wrong)
     3. Follow the instructions in each js file to fill in the code